akeneo/pim-docs/cookbook/custom_entity/association_with_product.rst

         tags:
             - { name: oro_flexibleentity.attributetype, alias: acme_customentity_manufacturer_single_material }

-Overriding the product value to link it to the custom entity
+Overriding the Product Value to Link it to the Custom Entity
 ------------------------------------------------------------
-We now have a custom attribute type that will allow to select instance of our entity.
-But we still need to provide a way to link on the Doctrine side the product (via its product value), to the entity we have.
+We now have a custom attribute type that will allow to select instance of our entity, but we still need to provide a way to link the product to the entity we have on the Doctrine side (via its product value).

-So we need to provide a replacement for the native Akeneo ProductValue.
+For this, we need to provide a replacement to the native Akeneo ProductValue.
-Unfortunately, annotations of a parent class are not transmitted to the child class, so we cannot just extend from the native ProductValue and add the missing part.
+Unfortunately, annotations of a parent class are not transmitted to the child class, so we cannot just extend the native ProductValue and add the missing part.
-We need to copy and paste the whole class, and add the following bit:
+We need to copy and paste the whole class, and add the following lines:

 .. code-block:: php
     :linenos: